Lecrapouille/MyMakefile/README.md

 * Generate .d files inside a build directory holding dependencies files (when one header file is modified, dependent source files are also compiled).

 **Current constraint:**
-* Currently, you have to define a single target by Makefile file.
-This can be easily bypassed as shown in examples given in this document by adding a makefile in a separate folder (source, tests, ...).
+* Currently, you have to define a single target by Makefile file (for example a library and its demo application).
+This can be easily bypassed as shown in examples given in this document by adding a makefile in a separate folder (source, lib, demo, tests, ...).
 A WIP solution which both fix and reduce the code is in gestation in the git branch dev-multitargets.
-* You cannot build a binary and libraries because of the previous point: multi-targets is not managed.

 **Prerequisites:**

 You probably have to install:
-- the basic calculator `bc` tool: `apt-get install bc` needed for my progress bar.
-I guessed it was a bash builtin but it seems not!
+- the basic calculator `bc` tool: `apt-get install bc` needed for the progress bar (if not present the compilation does not fail).
-- if needed, tools that can be called by MyMakefile: gcov, doxygen, hardening-check: `apt-get install gcovr doxygen devscripts`
+- if needed, install tools that can be called by MyMakefile: gcov, doxygen, hardening-check: `apt-get install gcovr doxygen devscripts`.

 ## Utility rules